ugbodagadave/Esther/okx_dex_api_integration.md

 The `src/okx_client.py` module is responsible for all interactions with the OKX DEX API.
 It includes the following key functions:

 -   **`get_live_quote`**: This function fetches a real-time swap quote from the `/api/v5/dex/aggregator/quote` endpoint.
-It takes the addresses of the "from" and "to" tokens and the amount to be swapped as input, and it returns a detailed quote that includes the estimated amount of the "to" token that will be received.
+It takes the addresses of the "from" and "to" tokens, the amount to be swapped, and an optional `chain_index` as input.
+This allows for fetching quotes for swaps on different blockchains.
+It returns a detailed quote that includes the estimated amount of the "to" token that will be received.
 -   **`execute_swap`**: This function executes a trade on the OKX DEX.
 It uses the `/api/v5/dex/aggregator/swap` endpoint to submit a signed transaction to the blockchain.
+It also accepts an optional `chain_index` to specify the blockchain for the swap.
 The function includes a "dry run" mode that allows for safe, realistic demos using live market data without executing real transactions.

 ### C. Error Handling